SoftwareAG/c8y-docs/content/apama/troubleshooting-bundle/alarms.md

 If any user is manually stopping or restarting the microservice within 20 minutes, even though it is not a crash, the microservice treats this as a crash and enables Safe mode, even if everything is otherwise fine.

-You can check the mode of the microservice (either Normal or Safe mode) by making a REST request to *service/cep/diagnostics/apamaCtrlStatus*, which contains a `safe_mode` flag in its response.
+You can check the mode of the microservice (either Normal or Safe mode) by making a REST request to *service/cep/diagnostics/apamaCtrlStatus* (available as of Apama EPL Apps 10.5.7 and Apama Analytics Builder 10.5.7), which contains a `safe_mode` flag in its response.

 To diagnose the cause of a correlator crash, you can try the following: